d3fc/d3fc/packages/d3fc-series/README.md

     .call(svgMulti);
 ```

-Notice that you do not have to set the `xScale` and `yScale` properties on each series - the scale are propagated down from the multi series.
+Notice that you do not have to set the `xScale` and `yScale` properties on each series - the scales are propagated down from the multi series.

 The canvas API is very similar: